 CTPL insurance offers protection for the general public

-The cost of the CTPL varies according to the size and purpose of the particular vehicle to be insured, from a low of PhP560 for private cars to as high as PhP1,200 for heavy trucks and buses.
+The participation fee for the car insurance of the CTPL varies according to the size and purpose of the particular vehicle to be insured, from a low of PhP560 for private cars to as high as PhP1,200 for heavy trucks and buses.

 What this type of car insurance in the Philippines covers is your potential liabilities to third parties in the event of an accident (such as pedestrians, your passengers who are not related to you, the driver/occupants of the other car if was involved); in other words, the general public with whom you share the road with on your daily drives.